ubiqueIoT/pixel-frame/README.md

-# pixel-frame
+# Pixel Frame

-Repository for the pixel frame project.
+The pixel frame is a 240 x 240px desktop display platform.
+This repository contains all of the hardware and software files needed to build this project.